home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Reolink firmware limitations

 - The Reolink NVR only sends event-notifications if motion happens on the camera connected to the first (index "0") channel, therefore the binary sensors of all channels will only be updated when the first channel sees motion.
+Beta NVR firmware v3.0.0.211_23011204 fixes this issue, you can request beta firmware from reolink support, release firmware is expected in a few weeks.
 - Reolink doorbell presses only generate ONVIF event notifications when the doorbell is directly connected to your network.
 The doorbell visitor binary sensor will not work when connecting the Reolink doorbell to an NVR.
+Beta NVR firmware v3.0.0.211_23011204 fixes this issue, you can request beta firmware from reolink support, release firmware is expected in a few weeks.
 - The siren turn-off service does not work on the Reolink NVR, you need to power cycle the NVR/camera to stop the siren.
 Reolink is aware of this firmware bug and is working on a solution.